ziaadwael/foodwagon/README.md

 ## Overview

 **Foodwagon** is a modern and responsive food delivery landing page designed to showcase food delivery services.
-This project utilizes HTML, CSS, JavaScript, and Bootstrap to create a visually appealing and user-friendly interface.
+This project utilizes HTML, CSS, and Bootstrap to create a visually appealing and user-friendly interface.

 ![Foodwagon Screenshot](./foodwagon.png)